 What do the IIM’s need in a candidate?

-Soon after the announcement of CAT 2017, each of the IIM’s announced the selection and shortlisting process for the flagship to PGP courses.
+Soon after the announcement of CAT 2022, each of the IIM’s will announce the selection and shortlisting process for the flagship to PGP courses.
 Apart from CAT scores, a candidate must fulfill a lot of parameters in various levels of the screening structure.
 Excellence in academics, a valuable work experience and background of the graduation degree would also make a major difference to get a call from these institutions.

 These policies have been reformed to make the management courses aspirant friendly for non-technical students.
 So if you are a non-engineer with a good academic record clubbed with a decent work experience of about 1-2 years accompanied with good intrapersonal skills, then even scoring 95 percentile won’t be a hindrance in your IIM admissions.

 Here the admissions process or selection criteria for IIM-A, IIM-B and IIM-C are given to help the candidates get a general idea about the selection process of IIMs.
 Candidates are also suggested to visit IIM list to know about different IIMs and other related details.